This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-Your surgeon will make a long incision between your ribs from front to back on one side of your chest.
+You will be given general anesthesia to keep you asleep and free from pain during surgery.
+Your surgeon will make an incision from front to back on one side of your chest.
 Your lung will be removed.
-Tubes may be put in your chest during surgery to drain extra fluid after surgery.
-These tubes help your lungs fill with air after surgery.
-Your incision will be closed with wire and stitches or staples and covered with a bandage.
+Tubes may be put in your chest to drain extra blood and fluid.
+Your incision will be closed with stitches or staples and covered with a bandage.

 After your surgery: